parse-community/Parse-SDK-dotNET/README.md

 {
     ApplicationID = "Your Application ID",
-    ServerURI = "The Parse Server Instance Host URI", Key = "Your .NET Key"
+    ServerURI = "The Parse Server Instance Host URI", Key = "Your .NET Key", // This is unnecessary if a value for MasterKey is specified.
+    MasterKey = "Your Master Key",
+    Headers = new Dictionary<string, string>
+    {
+        ["X-Extra-Header"] = "Some Value"
+    }
 });
 ```

+`ServerConnectionData` is available in the `Parse.Infrastructure` namespace.

 The two non-cloning `ParseClient` constructors contain optional parameters for an `IServiceHub` implementation instance and an array of `IServiceHubMutator`s.
 These should only be used when the behaviour of the SDK needs to be changed such as [when it is used with the Unity game engine](#use-in-unity-client).